RattyDAVE/pi-object-detection/README.md

 curl https://raw.githubusercontent.com/RattyDAVE/pi4b-object-detection/master/uninstall.sh|/bin/sh
 ```

 This uses pretrained models and can has the ability to change the model easy using the configuration file.
+The default is ssdlite_mobilenet_v2_coco_2018_05_09.

 #### COCO-trained models
 - ssd_mobilenet_v1_coco_2018_01_28